shuvookd/Attendance_App/README.md

-# Attendance_App
-This PowerApps-based application allows employees to check in and check out of work easily.
-Admins can view the attendance of all employees, while individual users can track their own attendance history.
-It simplifies attendance tracking and ensures transparency across the organization.

-# ⏱️ Attendance Management System - PowerApps
+# ⏱️ Attendance Management System

 The **Attendance Management System** is a PowerApps-based solution for managing employee check-ins and check-outs.
 It offers real-time attendance tracking for users and comprehensive attendance oversight for admins.
 This app is designed to simplify the attendance process and enhance visibility into workforce activity.